codatio/codat-docs/docs/accounting-api/guides/invoice-finance/process-invoice.md

 ```
 ### <input type="checkbox" unchecked /> Share financial data

-Next, you need to provide Codat access to an accounting platform so that we can fetch the data required to assess the risk of the application associated with the applicant's customers and invoices.
+Next, you need to provide Codat access to an accounting platform so that we can fetch the data required to assess the risk of the loan application.
 Open the `linkUrl` returned by the new application response in your browser window.
 Follow the flow built using [Link](/auth-flow/overview), our hosted or embedded integrated authorization flow.

 Select the **Codat Sandbox** as the source of accounting data.
 * Choose the **Invoice Financing US Company** company type.